Skip to content

 ### Steps

-- Ask user for $orderId
+- Ask user for $order_id

-- Extract $expectedDeliveryDate from $orderStatus
+- Extract $expected_delivery_date from $order_status

 ### Notes

-- The $orderStatus dictionary includes the keys: orderId, expectedDeliveryDate.
+- The $order_status dictionary includes the keys: order_id, expected_delivery_date.

 - Always confirm that $authToken is valid before calling GetOrderStatus.